 Keep Up The Rates is a national campaign to encourage all individuals to receive recommended vaccines that may have been delayed during the COVID-19 pandemic.
 COVID-19 has impacted our health and well-being beyond the damage caused by the virus, with profound implications across the healthcare system, including a significant decrease in the rate of routine, critical vaccinations.

 Led by the National Foundation for Infectious Diseases (NFID), Keep Up The Rates is a collaborative effort of more than 85 leading public health organizations supporting the goal of encouraging all individuals to receive recommended vaccines that may have been delayed during the COVID-19 pandemic.
-View the complete list of supporting organizations.

 Keep Up The Rates is sponsored by NFID in collaboration with professional societies and patient advocacy partners, and is supported through grants from GSK, Merck & Co., Inc., and Sanofi Pasteur.
 NFID policies prohibit funders from controlling program content.